redpanthers/JoinUs-Freshers/questions.md

 # Questions

 1. Do you have your own personal computer?
-A. Yes, I do have personal computer.
+A. Yes, I do have personal computer with ubuntu 14.04 LTS.

 2. Describe your present development enviornment (We are talking abour your dev machine, like OS, RAM, Screen Resolution)
 A. Device name: Dell-Inspiron-N4050